New Mexico Aquatic Resources Education Program

 The Aquatic Resources Education provides fun and educational ways to introduce kids and adults to the sport of fishing, angling ethics and fisheries management and watershed monitoring techniques.
 The program is funded by anglers through the money provided by the Sports Fish Restoration Act – a federal program that taxes motorboat fuel and equipment purchased by anglers.

-Casting a line and catchin’ fish — the basics of angling –offer fun for entire families in New Mexico’s enchanting outdoors.
-For those who have never fished or are a little rusty, yet eager to get started, the Fishing Skills Program offers FREE clinics with all the equipment you need for learning from experienced, professional trainers.
+Casting a line and catching fish — the basics of angling –offer fun for entire families in New Mexico’s enchanting outdoors.
+For those who have never fished or are a little rusty, yet eager to get started, the Fishing Skills Program offers free camps and skills training with all the equipment you need for learning from experienced, professional educators.

 • assembling tackle